Craters of the Moon geothermal walk is located at the end of Karapiti Road, 1.7km from Wairakei Drive

 The Craters of the Moon Charitable Trust (est. 1991) donates surplus funds annually to local charities with an emphasis on conservation and the environment.
 For instance, the COMT assists students from Taupo district colleges through its annual Hussey-Messenger scholarships for those studying biology and environmental sciences.
 For many years, the trust has also partnered with local conservation group Project Tongariro assisting with its intern programme.
 Each summer, 2 or 3 students from New Zealand universities get the opportunity to work in conservation in and around Tongariro National Park.

-The geothermal walk is open every day from 8.30am (except Christmas Day)
+The geothermal walk is open every day (except Christmas Day)

-Summer hours: 1 October – 31 March – last entry 5pm, gates close at 6pm
+Summer hours: Labour Weekend to Easter.
+Opens 8:30am – last entry 5pm, gates close at 6pm

-Winter hours: 1 April – 30 September – last entry 4pm, gates close at 5pmView All Attractions
+Winter hours: Easter to Labour Weekend.
+Opens 10am last entry 3pm, gates close at 4pmView All Attractions